stefansundin/shrimp/README.md

 - shrimp has interactive keyboard controls that lets you limit the bandwidth used for the upload (you can specify an initial limit with `-bwlimit`, e.g. `-bwlimit=2.5m` for 2.5 MB/s).
 While the upload is in progress, press <kbd>?</kbd> to see the available keyboard controls.
 - shrimp can automatically adjust the bandwidth limit based on a schedule.
 [See here for more information.](https://github.com/stefansundin/s3sha256sum/discussions/4)
 - shrimp can resume the upload in case it fails for whatever reason (just re-run the command).
 Unlike the aws cli, shrimp will never abort the multipart upload in case of failures ([please set up a lifecycle policy for this!](https://aws.amazon.com/blogs/aws-cloud-financial-management/discovering-and-deleting-incomplete-multipart-uploads-to-lower-amazon-s3-costs/)).
 - shrimp supports automatically attaching SHA256 checksums to the object metadata if a `SHA256SUMS` file is present in the working directory.
+Use `-compute-checksum` if you want shrimp to calculate the checksum and add it to the `SHA256SUMS` file.
 You can use [s3sha256sum](https://github.com/stefansundin/s3sha256sum) to verify the object after it has been uploaded.
 [See here for more information.](https://github.com/stefansundin/s3sha256sum/discussions/1)

 Keep in mind:
 - shrimp will always use a multipart upload, so do not use it for small files.